Dhawgupta/choudhary2024icu/README.md

 The code is organized as follows:

-`experiments`: Contains the json files containing the hyperparameters and configurations for the different methods.
+`experiments`: Contains the JSON files containing the hyperparameters and configurations for the different methods.

 `src`: Contains the source code for different algorithms.